mahirshah/css-property-parser/README.md

  * propertyName - the property name for the given value
  * propertyValue - the value of the property
  * [recursivelyResolve=false] - recursively resolve additional longhand properties if the shorthands expand to additional shorthands.
 For example, the border property expands to border-width, which expands further to border-left-width, border-right-width, etc.
+ * [includeInitialValues=false] - when expanding the shorthand property, fill in any missing longhand values with their initial value.
+For example, the property declaration "border: 1px" only explicitly sets the "border-width" longhand property.
+If this param is true, the returned object will fill in the initial values for "border-style" and "border-color".
+By default, the returned object will only contain the "border-width".
  * throws {[ParseError](./src/errors/ParseError.js)} - if the propertyValue cannot be parsed.
  * throws {[UnknownPropertyError](./src/errors/UnknownPropertyError.js)} - if the propertyName is not defined in mdn.
  * throws {[UnsupportedPropertyError](./src/errors/UnsupportedPropertyError.js)} - if the propertyName is a shorthand property, but we don't support expanding it yet.